Ginger Root

 Pro Tips

-- Store in a paper bag to allow air circulation and prevent mold
+- Do not wrap tightly in plastic; allow slight air circulation to prevent mold

 Origin & Heritage